 Since I have already had a compaction issue with my other larger aneurysm, which now has 20 coils, I really didn’t want to have to go through the endless checking and worry with TWO aneurysms now.
 I’m very confident that clipping is the way to go with this particular brain aneurysm

 So, after surviving another catalog at work, I will be making plans for the surgery.
 It’s nice to HAVE the luxury of planning and a date for the procedure.
 With a rupture, there is no advanced warning.
 There is no indication you’ll be bed-ridden for months.
 There is no warning your family’s life will be changed for ever.
-The Brain Aneurysm Foundation has some great info for those who are curious.

 By deciding to DO something about my aneurysm, I AM in control…not the other way around.
 Of course, I’m scared.
 It is open brain surgery, but meeting, and knowing other survivors has given me the strength to show this aneurysm who’s the boss.
 I’m one of the lucky ones because I know I have an aneurysm.